 Patamechanics is essentially the manifestation of apparatus and environments that are designed to ignite Pataphysical thinking, and Musée Patamécanique is a forum for exploring the possibilities of Patamechanics.

-A small sampling of the museums collection includes: a clock that tells time by way of shifting aromas, a mechanism that conveniently reconstitutes digested foods, a mechanism that manifests a new and never before seen dimension of space, a giant holographic ear that plays the violin, an apparatus for capturing the dreams of bumble bees and a fully operational time machine – to site just a handful.
+A small sampling of the museums collection includes: a clock that tells time by way of shifting aromas, a mechanism that conveniently reconstitutes digested foods, a machine that manifests a new and never before seen dimension of space, a giant holographic ear that plays the violin, an apparatus for capturing the dreams of bumble bees and a fully operational time machine – to site just a handful.
 This collection is presented to guests through a series of performances and demonstrations under the guise of a "tour".
 Taken as a whole this tour forms a complex and often bewildering narrative whose power resides NOT in the ability to teach and inform, but rather to playfully disorder the senses, spawn wonder and elicit paradox.

 The tour's momentum builds with each Patamechanical demonstration culminating with a spectacular finale:

-Led by an animatronic chipmunk playing Liberace's version of The Beer Barrel Polka on a baby grand piano the mischievous masked guide suddenly leaps into action twirling about the gallery as he reintroduces every exhibit in an encore performance.
+Led by an animatronic chipmunk playing Liberace's version of The Beer Barrel Polka on a baby grand piano the masked guide suddenly leaps into action twirling about the gallery as he reintroduces every exhibit in an encore performance.
 One by one each contraption reactivates and joins-in with the growing chorus as the entire chamber erupts in one giant swirling, bubbling, blinking, honking, yodeling, time traveling symphony of delirious, syncopated Patamechanics!

-At this point the masked guide gingerly whisks one guest off to join him in a spiraling waltz through the central isle of Patamechanics Hall.
+At this point the guide gingerly whisks one guest off to join him in a spiraling waltz through the central isle of Patamechanics Hall.